 Although the female bear will most likely give birth to polar bear cubs on land, these animals spend most of their time on sea ice.
 The polar bear depends on the ocean for its food and habitat.
 As a result, climate change and its effects significantly affect the habitats of these bears.
 Polar bears have large paws, with small webs between their forepaws that support swimming.
 These visibly white bears swim long distances for hours to move from one piece of ice to another.

-The name can be quite deceiving as black bears don’t only show up in the color black.
+The name can be quite deceiving as black bears don’t only appear in black.
 This is similar to grizzly bears, which are not always brown.

 Black bears have furs that expand across the color spectrum.
 The first obvious color is black.
 Alternatively, you’ll find black bears in colors like blue-gray, blonde, reddish-brown, and light brown.
-Some species even have white fur, which dramatically contrasts their species' names.
+Some species even have white fur, dramatically contrasting their names.

 A fun fact about bears is that they’re pretty intelligent.
 Wildlife biologists in North America have classified bears as one of the smartest land animals.
 Compared to many other land animals, the bear has a complex and large brain that supports various tasks.